peterfmcnair/peterfmcnair.github.io/_blog/how-to-handle-lending-money.md

   - hack
 cover-img: https://source.unsplash.com/BeGCWVqpucE
 created: 2023-09-28T21:01+10:00
-updated: 2023-11-15T18:46+11:00
+updated: 2023-11-16T11:24+11:00
 ---
 # The dreaded "I'll foot the bill"
-In a [Catchup Culture](catchup-culture) like mine, it is inevitable that you will find yourself footing a shared bill.
+In a [Catchup Culture](catchup-culture.md) like mine, it is inevitable that you will find yourself footing a shared bill.
 You have to find the money from somewhere (since it might be more than you've got to spend for the week), but it is only as a short term loan before your friends pay you back.

 ![](../assets/img/2023-08-31-drawing_0%201.svg)